Britons in Mexico: History

-The first great power that recognized the independence of Mexico was the United Kingdom in 1824, shortly after the sale of mines from Pachuca and Real del Monte occurred.
-The majority of migrants to this region came from what is now termed the Cornish "central mining district" of Camborne and Redruth.
-Real del Monte's steep streets, stairways and small squares are lined with low buildings and many houses with high sloping roofs and chimneys which indicate a Cornish influence.
-Mexican remittances from these miners helped to build the Wesleyan Chapel in Redruth.

 The Panteón de Dolores, which became the largest cemetery in Mexico, was founded in 1875 by Juan Manuel Benfield, the son of Anglican immigrants.
 Benfield fulfilled his father's goal of creating a cemetery after his sister was refused burial in Catholic cemeteries and had to be interred at a beach.

 According to the 1895 National Census, 3,263 residents were from the United Kingdom.

 The twin silver mining settlements of Pachuca and Real del Monte are being marketed as of 2007 as 'Mexico's Little Cornwall' by the Mexican Embassy in London and represent the first attempt by the Spanish speaking part of the Cornish diaspora to establish formal links with Cornwall.
 The Mexican Embassy in London is also trying to establish a town twinning arrangement with Cornwall.
 In 2008 thirty members of the Cornish Mexican Cultural Society travelled to Mexico to try and re-trace the path of their ancestors who set off from Cornwall to start a new life in Mexico.

 Culture

-The Cornish introduced institutionalized football to Mexico.
-A plaque was placed at the site of the first game in Real del Monte.
-The English also introduced other popular sports such as rugby union, tennis, cricket, polo, and chess.
-Football clubs founded by Britons included the British Club, Rovers FC Mexico and Reforma Athletic Club.
-The most successful club founded by Britons is C.F.
-Pachuca.